 “I’m really excited about my project to create some type of device that will enable me to independently hold & operate a pair of binoculars and my hope is that we can create something that is universally designed and would work for other disabled people that have limited use of their arms and hands.
 I’m starting a bird-watching program at work and this type of assistive technology will help us serve more people.
 To get a sense of a possible design that can be used as a place to start from I found this online, https://sites.duke.edu/atdesign/2012/10/01/birdie-buddy-wheelchair-mounted-camera-and-binoculars/ I’d also like to have an auto focus capability so having people with mechanical and electric engineering experience might be useful.”

 Gait Walker (Susala Kisber)

-I’d love to work with the enable tech students to get a provisional patent application filed, have enough of a prototype and design created to have it for my use and to approach companies who already make rollators and gait trainers about buying the design so they can produce it and make it available widely.
-Of course, I’d like the students to be credited as co-inventors and would profit from any sales made.
+I’d love to work with the enabletech students to get a provisional patent application filed, have enough of a prototype and design created to have it for my use and to approach companies who already make rollators and gait trainers about buying the design so they can produce it and make it available widely.
+Of course, I’d like the students to be credited as co-inventors and to profit from any sales made.”

 Edge Sensing (Daniel and Stanford Stickney)

 “We would be delighted and honored to continue working on our edge detection wheelchair.
 It has been a privilege working with such amazing souls.
 Sneh you’re a slice of heaven, Riddhi you too my friend!
 Our current team under Drew Miller is excellent.
 Nothing but kudos to Drew Miller, Jamie Walton, Jacob Bryan, Kaleo Leonhardt.
 They all have been rock stars.
 Improving Daniel’s quality of life and others through very unique and challenging times.”